restqa/restqa-action/README.md

 > A GitHub action to run your RestQa project's test automation suite

+## What is RestQa ?

+Restqa is an open automation framework based on Gherkin.
+A few step and your Test automation framework is setup.
+No dependency the framework is ready to be plug to all your project components

 ## Usage

 This action runs in the [RestQa](https://hub.docker.com/repository/docker/restqa/restqa) container.